pragmaticfish/sushify/README.md

 - ✅ Provide step-by-step guidance if any issues

 **Note:** You will be prompted for your password to install the HTTPS certificate.
+**Why the certificate?** Sushify needs to intercept HTTPS traffic to analyze AI API calls (OpenAI, Anthropic, etc.).
+The certificate is only active when Sushify runs and can be removed anytime with `sushify cleanup`.

+> **One-time only**: You'll be prompted for your password once to install the certificate.
+After that, Sushify works without any authentication.

 ### Configure Your Environment